-The University Eye Center, the patient care facility of the SUNY College of Optometry and an Article 28 diagnostic and treatment center, has been a vital resource to the New York City region for decades, providing cutting-edge eye and vision care to an expanding patient base within our community and beyond.
+The University Eye Center, the patient care facility of the SUNY College of Optometry and an Article 28 diagnostic and treatment center, has been a vital resource to the New York City region for almost five decades, providing cutting-edge eye and vision care to an expanding patient base within our community and beyond.
 Your clinic responsibilities begin when you arrive at the College.
-It is the policy of SUNY Optometry that all patients must be treated with the utmost dignity and respect.
+It is the policy of SUNY Optometry that all patients are always treated with the utmost dignity and respect.

 Listed below, are excerpts of several key policies.
-Students, faculty and staff are required to comply with all portions of the entire University Eye Center Policy and Procedure Manual, which is available in each service manager's and chief's offices and online.
+Students, faculty and staff are required to comply with all portions of the entire University Eye Center Policy and Procedure Manual, which is online on Sharepoint.

-A more detailed Student Clinic Manual is distributed during student's third-year orientation to the clinics.
+A more detailed Student Clinic Manual is distributed during third-year student orientation to the clinics.

-Confidentiality
+Patient Confidentiality

 It is the policy of the University Eye Center and the SUNY College of Optometry, to maintain patient confidentiality.
-As such, the College is compliant with the Federal Health Insurance Portability and Accountability Act of 1996 (HIPPA) Federal regulations which include training of staff, students and faculty providers.
-The new privacy rules adopted as part of HIPPA as well as the HITECHAct establishing standards for the release of medical information.
+As such, the College is compliant with the Federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) regulations which include training of staff, students and faculty providers.
+The privacy rules adopted as part of HIPAA, as well as the HITECH Act, established standards for the release of medical information.